qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

     ```
     And hit "OK" in all the windows to save.

+There is a script called `install_win_deps.bat` which is included with QEMU
+Hexagon and can be used to download the required dependencies.

 You should now be able to open CMD or PowerShell and run
 `qemu-system-hexagon --help`.